-For additional discussion of using the Immanuel Approach in the context of a professional psychotherapy practice, see "The Place of the Immanuel Approach In the Treatment of Clinical Disorders."
-And for additional discussion of the shared principles and techniques between the Immanuel Approach and other mainstream psychotherapy approaches, see "Cognitive Therapy and the Immanuel Approach," "The Immanuel Approach and EMDR: FAQs and Common Misunderstandings," "Exposure Therapy and the Immanuel Approach," and Dr. Mark Hattendorf's doctoral thesis, Narrative Case Studies Exploring Inner Healing in Clinical Settings.
-49
+72 For additional discussion of the principles and techniques that are shared between the Immanuel Approach and research-supported psychotherapies, see the following essays: "Cognitive Therapy and the Immanuel Approach," "The Immanuel Approach and EMDR: FAQs and Common Misunderstandings," and "Exposure Therapy and the Immanuel Approach."
+(These three essays are available as free downloads from from the "Special Subjects/Advanced Topics" section of the Resources page of www.immanuelapproach.com.)
+And see Dr. Mark Hattendorf's 466 page doctoral thesis (Mark Elliott Hattendorf, Immanuel: Narrative Case Studies Exploring Inner Healing in Clinical Settings (Ann Arbor, MI: ProQuest LLC, 2014)).